Integrative Medicine defined

 It may also involve the use of conventional Western medicine, such as prescription medications and surgical procedures.

-Integrative medicine practitioners may work in collaboration with a patient’s primary care physician or other healthcare providers to develop a treatment plan that is tailored to the patient’s specific needs.
-Some practitioners may also provide guidance on lifestyle changes, such as diet and exercise, to support overall health and well-being.
+Integrative medicine practitioners may collaborate with a patient’s primary care physician or other healthcare providers to develop a treatment plan.
+Integrative Medicine practitioners may also provide guidance on lifestyle changes.

 Unique Individual